Merge

 Saturday 9am-9pm

-Sunday 9am-7pm.
+Sunday 9am-6pm

 Haven is a collaboration between Lifewise, Odyssey and Mind and Body who all use a peer support approach to addiction, mental health or homelessness.
-Haven is managed by Odyssey and funded by Ministry of Health.

 “Riporipo kau ana, ka pōkarekare te wai.
 The whirlpool we create, causes ripples.
-Our experiences influence others
+Our experiences influence others.”

 Social enterprise and work opportunities